-- In 2017, the WWC released the version 4.0 Standards and Procedures Handbooks, which take into account improvements in research methodology.
-More recently, in early 2018, the WWC launched an online training system for the version 4.0 standards and procedures.
-The online training system is available to anyone, anywhere, and at any time and is free to everyone.
-To make information about statistically significant evidence of effectiveness available to the public more quickly, the WWC has improved its suite of online reviewer tools. - As noted above, in 2016, ED released non-regulatory guidance, Using Evidence to Strengthen Education Investments, which recommends a five-step decision-making process to promote continuous improvement and support better outcomes for students that is built on common evidence definitions.
+6. Common Evidence Standards/What Works USED (cont.): Designations: Did the agency use a common • In 2017, the WWC released the version 4.0 Standards and Procedures Handbooks, which take into account improvements in research methodology. evidence framework, guidelines, or standards to More recently, in early 2018, the WWC launched an online training system for the version 4.0 standards and procedures.
+The online training inform its research and funding decisions system is available to anyone, anywhere, and at any time - and is free to everyone.
+To make information about statistically significant evidence of and did it disseminate and promote the use of effectiveness available to the public more quickly, the WWC has improved its suite of online reviewer tools. evidence-based interventions through a • As noted above, in 2016, ED released non-regulatory guidance, Using Evidence to Strengthen Education Investments, which recommends a fiveuser-friendly tool in FY18? step decision-making process to promote continuous improvement and support better outcomes for students that is built on common evidence (Example: What Works Clearinghouses) definitions.
 This guidance has served as a framework for ED's technical assistance related to implementation of ESSA's evidence provisions, such as the State Support Network's community of practice on evidence-based practices that supports 9 states with selection of interventions.
 ED has conducted outreach to build awareness of the guidance with stakeholder groups.
 In addition, ED included tailored guidance for these five steps in its guidance on Title II, Part A, and Title IV of the ESEA.
-These resources supplement ED's substantial evidence-focused technical assistance efforts, such as: - Regional Educational Laboratories work in partnership with policymakers and practitioners in their regions to evaluate programs and to use evaluation findings and other research to improve academic outcomes for their students. - Comprehensive Centers provide support to States in planning and implementing interventions through coaching, peer-to-peer learning opportunities, and ongoing direct support. - The State Implementation and Scaling Up of Evidence-Based Practices Center provides tools, training modules, and resources on implementation planning and monitoring.

-- PD&R provides the public, policymakers, and practitioners with evidence of "what works" primarily through HUD USER, a portal and web store for program evaluations, case studies, and policy analysis and research; the Regulatory Barriers Clearinghouse; and through initiatives such as Innovation of the Day, Sustainable Construction Methods in Indian Country, and the Consumer's Guide to Energy-Efficient and Healthy Homes.
+These resources supplement ED's substantial evidence-focused technical assistance efforts, such as: • Regional Educational Laboratories work in partnership with policymakers and practitioners in their regions to evaluate programs and to use evaluation findings and other research to improve academic outcomes for their students.
+Comprehensive Centers provide support to States in planning and implementing interventions through coaching, peer-to-peer learning opportunities, and ongoing direct support.
+The State Implementation and Scaling Up of Evidence-Based Practices Center provides tools, training modules, and resources on implementation planning and manitoring. implementation planning and monitoring.
+USHUD : • PD&R provides the public, policymakers, and practitioners with evidence of "what works" primarily through HUD USER, a portal and web store for program evaluations, case studies, and policy analysis and research; the Regulatory Barriers Clearinghouse; and through initiatives such as Innovation of the Day, Sustainable Construction Methods in Indian Country, and the Consumer's Guide to Energy-Efficient and Healthy Homes.
 This content is designed to provide current policy information, elevate effective practices, and synthesize data and other evidence in accessible formats such as Evidence Matters.
-Through these resources, researchers and practitioners can see the full breadth of work on a given topic (e.g., rigorous established evidence, case studies of what's worked in the field, and new innovations currently being explored) to inform their work. - In FY17, HUD developed and piloted a new standardized data collection and reporting framework for its discretionary grant programs called Standards for Success.
+Through these resources, researchers and practitioners can see the full breadth of work on a given topic (e.g., rigorous established evidence, case studies of what's worked in the field, and new innovations currently being explored) to inform their work. • In FY17, HUD developed and piloted a new standardized data collection and reporting framework for its discretionary grant programs called Standards for Success.
 The framework consists of a repository of data elements that participating programs use in their grant reporting.
 The repository of data elements establishes common definitions and measures across programs for greater analysis and coordination of services.
 HUD designed and made available an online data collection and reporting tool for those grants participating in the pilot.
 This tool enables grantees to directly enter the applicable data elements as well as upload files.
 All data are consolidated for record and analysis.
 HUD's broader adoption of this framework would establish a common basis for determining grant performance, return on investment, and funding decisions.